How to Overcome Ghosting

 Behaviors lacking in affective responsibility have always been around.
 However, technology has articulated other methods of relating and creating links, and also of breaking them.
 It was the philosopher and sociologist Zygmunt Bauman who spoke of the current prevalence of liquid relationships and fragile ties.

-It’s true that relational fragility seems to be increasingly prevalent in society today.
+Relational fragility indeed seems to be increasingly prevalent in society today.
 But, there are usually many inter-individual differences when it comes to ghosting.
-There are those who manage to overcome it and others who find themselves stuck in an intense and long-lasting pattern of emotional grief.
+Some manage to overcome it and others who find themselves stuck in an intense and long-lasting pattern of emotional grief.
 This is when psychological help is needed.

 The Erasmus University of Rotterdam (Netherlands) conducted a study into ghosting experiences among app daters.
 They discovered that ghosting isn’t always carried out with harmful or conscious intent.
 Even though, undoubtedly, the consequences are immense and there’s a direct impact on the sufferer’s mental health.